trimesh package

 density

-Boolean difference between this mesh and n other meshes
+Boolean difference between this mesh and other meshes.

 engine